druiz0992/cusnarks/README.md

 make all
 ```

-After this step is completed, Cusnarks and [rust-circom][] are ready to use.
+After this step is completed, cusnarks and [rust-circom][] are ready to use.

 3. Review circuit